noorus/chromatic/README.md

 chromatic
 =========

 A small musical utility to break down chords, scales and progressions.
-Currently used from the command line.
+Currently only used from the command line.

 Usage
 -----

 For simplicity, chromatic only speaks in sharp notes, as opposed to flats.
-Only triad chords are supported, and are notated in guitarists' shorthand as follows:
+Only triad chords are supported, and are notated in guitarist's shorthand as follows:
-* C - C Major
+* `C` - C Major
-* Cm - C Minor
+* `Cm` - C Minor
-* Ca - C Augmented
+* `Ca` - C Augmented
-* Co - C Diminished
+* `Co` - C Diminished
-* Csus4 - C Suspended Fourth
+* `Csus4` - C Suspended Fourth
-* Csus2 - C Suspended Second
+* `Csus2` - C Suspended Second

 chromatic is case insensitive.